Sex and Gender-Based Misconduct Policy (Title IX)

 - Disclose the incident confidentially and obtain services from the state or local government.

-- Receive assistance from appropriate College representatives if interested in initiating legal proceedings in family court or civil court.
+- Receive assistance from appropriate University representatives if interested in initiating legal proceedings in family court or civil court.
 Such assistance consists of facilitation in contacting appropriate local agencies who can provide direct assistance with court proceedings.

 Reporting Individuals will be protected from retaliation for reporting an incident.